MechSimulator

 1 Overview

 This free projectile motion calculator online lets you launch virtual projectiles at any angle and velocity, then watch the parabolic path unfold in real time on an interactive canvas.
 The simulator computes range, maximum height, time of flight, and impact velocity using standard kinematic equations.
-It supports three gravity environments (Earth, Moon, Mars), optional air resistance, and elevated launch heights — making it a complete trajectory analysis tool.
+It supports three gravity environments (Earth, Moon, Mars), optional air resistance, elevated launch heights, an SI/Imperial unit toggle, undo/redo, and CSV/PNG export — making it a complete trajectory analysis tool.

 Whether you are learning about velocity components, complementary launch angles, or the effect of drag on a projectile’s trajectory, this tool provides instant visual feedback backed by precise numerical readouts.
 No downloads or accounts required.